jmhays/sample_restraint/README.rst

 The plugin potentials are loaded and configured via Python and are compatible with the `gmxapi <https://github.com/kassonlab/gmxapi>`_
 Python package for MD simulation workflows.

-For a quick start, consider pulling a recent Docker image that has already been configured for gmxapi and this plug-in.

 Reference: